 Keep Your Router in the Center of Your Building

-Pick Your Router Up Off the Floor
+Locate Your Router Off the Floor